keep-starknet-strange/blobstream-starknet/book/src/overview/README.md

 ![BSN Module](../assets/blobstreamSnModule.png)

 Blobstream Starknet is an integration of Celestia's modular Data Availability layer with Starknet.
-This solution allows Starknet L3 to submit data to Celestia though Blobstream.
+This solution allows Starknet L3 to submit data to Celestia through Blobstream.

 ## Blobstream : Modular Data Availability Layer